beachweak/R2K/README.md

 ## Are there issues with R2K?
 R2K only contains minor issues, such as:

-- Offline copies do not hold customisation choices for long
+- Offline copies do not hold customisation choices for long (this is more of a browser issue though)
-- Because of the removal of a login system and server functions, customisation choices rely on browser cookies and local storage
 - Some pages of the original C2K are removed for privacy / copyright concerns
-- Not all widgets have been recoded or ported to R2K
+- Widgets are still in development

 ## Credits
 R2K borrows almost all its assets from the original C2K project (as it is a port).
 Some features, such as the theme changer and others are coded or fixed by [plecakserce](https://github.com/plecakserce).